Module 1: Cross-Cultural Sensitivity

 "The goal is understanding.
 In cross-cultural training and living, the goal is learning about yourself and others.
 Just as you want to learn another language so that you can communicate with local people and understand the new world around you, so you will want to learn the silent language of cultures--your own and your host country's--that are crossing" (Peace Corps, 2012).

-- Understanding the what, when and why of culture shock can help you prepare for a more successful experience
+- Understanding culture shock can help you prepare for a more successful experience

 - Working with translators may be a part of your experience; learning the etiquette of working with a translator will be beneficial for you, the translator, and the community member you are communicating with

 - CRASH is a pneumonic device to help you remember cultural sensitivity